 In the default Gantt Chart view, Microsoft Project automatically displays a Duration column to the right of the Task Name column.
-So, a good question to ask is, “What is Duration?”
+So, a good question to ask is, “What is Duration?”.
 According to the Project Help article about Duration in Microsoft Project 2013, Duration is “…the total span of active working time for a task.
+In this blog you will learn everything you need to know about duration.

 - Manually enter a value in the Duration field